 Young babies can wee and poo many times every day.

 Your newborn’s first poo will be a dark green, tar-like substance called meconium.
 This is normal – it’s your baby’s body emptying his stomach and bowel after being in the womb for nine months.
 You might see some dark green poos for a few days.

-Having lots of wet nappies is a good sign – it shows that your child is getting all the fluids she needs.
-The wetting will be less frequent as your baby gets older, but will still happen at least 6-8 times a day.
+Having lots of wet nappies is a good sign – it shows that your child is getting all the fluids she needs and is well hydrated.
+The wetting will happen less as your baby gets older, but it might still happen at least 6-8 times a day.

 Looking at wee

 Every time your baby wees, examine the stream or colour of the wee stain on the nappy.
 This will tell you a lot about your baby’s health.

 Light pink or orange stains are nothing to worry about.
 They’re caused by the wee reacting with chemicals in the nappy, and are quite common.
 Darker wee, on the other hand, is a sign that your child might be dehydrated or not feeding enough.

 If the wee stains are red or brown, and you think there might be blood in the wee or you think your baby isn’t well, see your GP immediately.

 If your baby wears absorbent disposable nappies and you want to check